Gnomorian/gnom-gnom-utils/README.md

   - when recieving redstone signal.
     - sorts inventoty on side with the different texture (inventory tweaks).
     - delay between sorts to relieve load.
+    - gets the inventory of the nearby chest
+      - makes a list of all the unique items within the chest and how many of them there are
+      - replaces slots from the start of the inventory with the items it had, in order of apearance.
+      - deletes items in slots after where the sorting finished.